figure002/setlyze/source/distribution.rst

 script is correct, it should produce the Windows installer in the same folder, called something similar to ``setlyze-0.1-bundle-win32.exe``.

-Last, but not least you should to test the installer.
+Last, but not least you should test the installer.
 You should do this on a *clean* installation of Windows.
 Meaning you should test this on a Windows machine with no extra software installed, because only then can you really say that the installer and the resulting SETLyze executable works.
 An easy way to